AmirHoseyn-K-Khabbzi/category-Node.JS/README.md

 # category-Node.JS
 category extension to any project written by Node.JS

-Used DataBase: MongoDB
+Used DataBase: MongoDB (it should be installed)

-use "npm i" to install packges
+Use "npm i" to install packges

 Run the project on: localhost:8080